Prerequisites

 - If you’re creating the project for yourself:

-- Access to a role that allows you to create a Foundry resource, such as Azure Account AI Owner or Azure AI Owner on the subscription or resource group.
+- Access to a role that allows you to create a Foundry resource, such as Foundry Account Owner or Foundry Owner on the subscription or resource group.
 For more information about permissions, see Role-based access control for Microsoft Foundry.

 - If you’re creating the project for a team: